QuentinRa/blog.quentinra.dev/programming/web/javascript/mocha.js/index.md

 ## Basics

-Some additional notes about features mocha has to offer.
+Some additional notes about features that mocha has to offer.

 <div class="row row-cols-md-2"><div>